Port Adelaide Football Club: China partnership

 On 14 April 2016, Port Adelaide announced it had struck a three-year multimillion-dollar partnership with leading Chinese property developer Shanghai Cred, where Port Adelaide would take primary responsibility for developing Australian rules football in China.
 This involved the club holding annual training camps and providing sponsorship in China, as well as producing AFL programs and broadcasting games in the country via China Central Television and other networks.
 The same day, it was revealed by then Prime Minister Malcolm Turnbull that Port Adelaide had an intention to play an in-season AFL match in China.
 As part of the partnership, Port Adelaide also agreed to annually run an Australian rules football program in over 20 Chinese schools, culminating in a football carnival the same week the AFL premiership match is held in Shanghai.

 The first AFL game played for premiership points was played in May 2017 between the Gold Coast Suns and Port Adelaide.
 In October 2018, the AFL announced St Kilda would be taking over from the Gold Coast Suns in the China fixture, with Gold Coast citing guernsey disagreements as a reason for exiting the deal.
 In 2019, 4.01 million people watched the match between Port Adelaide and St Kilda.
 Due to the COVID-19 pandemic, the match was not played in the 2020 or 2021 AFL seasons.

+In film

+The club celebrated 150 years in 2020, and in that year the documentary film This Is Port Adelaide premiered at the Adelaide Film Festival.
+The film was made by Adelaide director Nicole Miller, who had directed the TV series The AFL Show, which explained the sport to a Chinese audience.
+Miller was mentored by Justin Kurzel.
+The film was co-produced by Miller, James Moody, and Paul Ryan, cinematography was by Isaac Walgos and it was edited by Matt Gierke.
+Benjamin Speed composed the film score.

+After being released in cinemas in February 2021, the film was released on Stan on 4 June 2021.